Senior researchers are sounding the alarm over the increasing grip China has on the European Union’s wind energy sector.

 Conversely, the reliability of Chinese turbines is said to be lower than desired, which is connected to technical issues as well as poor service provision.

-China’s dominance gives the Communist country a large sway over Europe, giving Beijing the ability to cut the electricity supply and manipulate the market when it wants to.
+China’s dominance could give the Communist country a large sway over Europe, giving Beijing the ability to cut the electricity supply and manipulate the market when it wants to.

-In addition, the dominance gives it the ability to access sensitive information, impose one-sided export restrictions, sabotage IT systems and wield indirect economic and political influence, the report warned.
+In addition, the dominance could give it the ability to access sensitive information, impose one-sided export restrictions, sabotage IT systems and wield indirect economic and political influence, the report warned.

 Wachtmeister did say he considered the risks associated with Chinese ownership of companies — typically the most scrutinised issue — and the potential for electricity supply cuts or price manipulation to be relatively low, given China’s limited market influence and the high costs involved.